alterNERDtive/bg3-mod-profiles/README.md

 1. Install whatever package(s) provide(s) `fusermount` and `fuse-overlayfs` for
     your distribution.
-2. Grab an archive of this repository and extract, or clone it somewhere.
+2. Clone this repository or grab an archive and extract it somewhere.
 3. Optional: add `bg3overlay` and `bg3switch` to your `PATH`.
 4. Optional: create `bg3overlay.pre` and `bg3overlay.post` files.
 They will be executed before mounting and after unmounting the overlay, respectively.